Close Menu

 Share

-LinkedIn Twitter Facebook
+LinkedIn Twitter Facebook WhatsApp

 The Government of Andhra Pradesh has been criticised for amending the state’s labour laws and making life more difficult for employees in the private sector and factories.
-The state government has extended the minimum working hours from nine to ten hours a day!
+The state government has extended the standard working hours from nine to ten hours a day!

 At a time when countries around the world are embracing four-day workweeks and thinking of ways to reduce working hours to ensure the well-being of their employees, Andhra Pradesh seems to be going backward to what many are labelling as slavery.